saalihahlatiff/RPG_/README.md

 # Notable codes

 Error function:
-The void Error() function return a string to communicate to the user that the user input is incorrect and tells the user to enter another input.
+The void Error() function returns a string to communicate to the user that the user input is incorrect and tells the user to enter another input.
 By using a while loop, the Error loop will be continuous as long as the user does not choose one of the provided choices.
 The while loop has to be written for each use.